Zum Inhalt springen

 • the day manager himself and

-• the third-party codes that may be played via it
+• the third-party code that may be played via it

 can be distinguished.

 A separate check is required for the legal requirements relating to the third-party codes to be played using the Tag Manager, the result of which depends on the respective third-party code and how it works.
-When selecting and configuring tags to be played, the etracker Tag Manager therefore offers the assignment of a suitable consent category.
+When selecting and configuring tags to be played, the etracker tag manager therefore offers the assignment of a suitable content category.
 This is automatically linked to the etracker consent manager, which is intended to ensure that tags requiring consent are only displayed with the user’s consent.

 For the preconfigured third-party tags, the “Consent” basis is already preset under the “Marketing” purpose.
 This default setting corresponds to our recommendation for the respective tag in its standard implementation and should be checked again by the customer.
 For individually integrated tags, the etracker customer is responsible for the correct categorization through their administrator.
 With regard to a possible consent requirement for third-party tags, access to user devices (in accordance with the TDDDG) and the processing of personal data associated with the tag (in accordance with the GDPR) must be taken into account.